 Always have a loaded firearm

-We cannot strongly emphasize the importance of this.
+We cannot emphasize the importance of this strongly enough.
 When the moment presents itself, there may be a limited window to take action.
 You may lose the opportunity or create noise when loading, which will alert the hogs of your presence.

 Once they sense you, they will go on defense mode.
 And in the event of an attack, you would have no time to load your firearm.
 Thus, ensure you have a readily-loaded gun to use quickly in any scenario.

 Hunting as part of a group or with a friend increases your chances of a successful hunt tenfold.
 As a team, you are better placed to maximize any opportunities present in the field.

 And even when you split up, you are in constant communication.
 Having someone nearby kills the loneliness, optimizes the hunt, and will come in handy whenever an emergency arises.

 Wild boar baits serve the same purpose as decoys in duck hunting.
 You would have to fill strategically placed feeders with foodstuff like corn to draw these ferals towards you to get the perfect kill shot.